-How To Show Your Customers That You’re A Green Company
+4 Ways to Show Customers That You’re a Green Company

-The term “green company” is a marketing hot button in today’s business world, but it’s a poorly defined term, so using it effectively takes some planning.
+Showing your customers that you’re a green company can improve your existing relationships, and attract new customers to your business.
 You don’t have to be a huge international corporation with a LEED-certified facility to be a green company; in fact, you don’t need any certifications at all.
 Companies of any size can take steps toward becoming a green company, helping the environment, and building customer confidence and trust.
-Green programs are an excellent way to engage your customers in discussion on social media, and they can be an effective way for businesses to extend their brand exposure in their local communities.
+Green programs are an excellent way to engage your customers in a discussion on social media, and they can be an effective way for businesses to extend their brand exposure in their local communities.
+The term “green company” is a marketing hot button in today’s business world, but it’s a poorly defined term, so using it effectively takes some planning.

-- In-House Recycling – It’s surprisingly easy to find recycling opportunities in any business.
-Using a certified shredding service to dispose of old documents, recycling the plastic cups the coffee machine uses, and encouraging employees to use separated bins to dispose of everything from lunch trash to mail all add up to significantly less waste going into the landfill.
-Setting up an E-waste recycling station in your office is a double bonus, because it ensures that the company’s E-waste is safely and responsibly disposed of, along with your employee’s personal E-waste.
+It’s surprisingly easy to find recycling opportunities in any business.
+Using a certified shredding service to dispose of old documents, recycling the plastic cups the coffee machine uses and encouraging employees to use separated bins to dispose of everything from lunch trash to mail all add up to significantly less waste going into the landfill.
+Setting up an E-waste recycling station in your office is a double bonus because it ensures that the company’s E-waste is safely and responsibly disposed of, along with your employee’s personal E-waste.

 Combined Resources, Inc. is a leader in eco-conscious waste recycling.
 We can help you make a plan for becoming a green company by creating a program of customized strategies to reduce your company’s waste and environmental impact.
-Contact us for a waste audit, and to learn more about becoming a green company with support from Combined Resources, Inc.
+Contact us or give us a call at 630-693-0111 for a waste audit, and to learn more about how Combined Resources can help your company go green.

 Comments are closed.